Niha97/Scrabble/README.md

 # or "docker-compose up --build -d"
 # if you want to rebuild the containers
 ```
-5. It takes few seconds to build images when its ran first time.
+5. It takes few moments to build image when it is running for the first time.
-6. After it successfully builds both client and server images.
-Go to browser and hit localhost,
+6. After successful build, Go to browser and hit localhost,
 7. You should see React pages and can use the interface to hit server
 8. You can also use localhost:8080 to hit server directly